VAxRAxD/NoteBook/README.md

 # Note-Book
 - Note-Book is a cross platform Computer Software and contains all necessary features that every Text Editor must have.
-It is written in Python Programming Language.
-- The GUI for this software is built using Tkinter.
+- It has a slick user interface and some amazing features.
+> Stack : Python & Tkinter
 > Installer : In the dist folder of the repository, you will find the setup for Note-Book.
 ### Overview
 ![main](https://user-images.githubusercontent.com/67188972/139911804-2a3edf08-e7d2-4d93-9397-480cf4cfaa8b.png)